prodda/All-Project-Descriptions/README.md

 ## 🔧 ShareBear App

 ## 📬 Contact
-Feel free to reach out if you have questions or want to collaborate:
+Feel free to reach out if you have questions or want to see the actual project repositories:

 📧 Email: pradham726@gmail.com
 💼 LinkedIn: linkedin.com/in/pradham-rodda